 In most DUI cases, the arresting officer will request that the driver take a breath, blood, or urine test.
 The results of these tests can provide prosecutors with strong evidence to convict the driver in court.
 But what happens if a driver refuses to take an alcohol or a drug test?
 That's where Iowa's implied consent law comes into play.

 This article explains Iowa's implied consent law and the consequences for refusing a blood, breath, or urine test.

-Under Iowa's implied consent law, a person who operates a motor vehicle is deemed to have given consent to a chemical test of breath, blood, and/or urine if there are reasonable grounds to believe the person was "operating while intoxicated" (OWI).
+Under Iowa's implied consent law, a person who operates a motor vehicle is generally deemed to have given consent to a chemical test of breath, blood, and/or urine.
+However, the law compels drivers to agree to testing only if the arresting officer has reasonable grounds to believe he or she was "operating while intoxicated" (OWI).

 An officer is authorized to request a chemical test if there are reasonable grounds to believe the person is OWI and:

 Under any of these circumstances, a driver's refusal to test is considered a violation of the state's implied consent law.